 The universe isn't kind to The Cutie.
-For all their sweetness, idealism, love, and innocence, authors seem fixated on putting them through all sorts of horrific violence, trauma, and loss.
+For all their sweetness, idealism, love, and innocence, authors put them through all sorts of horrific violence, trauma, and loss.
 Eventually they are broken inside, an Empty Shell of what they once were.
+So what happens next?

-Whatever the case, the poor thing is lifted up out of their hopeless situation, and started on a path to healing.
-As they recover, they start to look more alive.
-They make genuine smiles, recover hope, may stop Self-Harm, and start to show their sweet, lovable traits once again.
+The poor thing is lifted out of their hopeless situation, and started on a path to healing.
+As they recover, they begin to look more alive.
+They make genuine smiles, recover hope, and start to show their sweet, lovable self once again.

-Note that this doesn't necessarily mean The Cutie is unchanged.
+This doesn't always mean that The Cutie will be unchanged.
 The traumatic experience may have caused them to become wiser or more practical, stronger, more assertive, or even dangerous.
 But at their core, they are still the sweet, lovable character they once were.

 In other words, they are a Cutie again.